 Table of ContentsDefinition / general | Terminology | Epidemiology | Clinical features | Case reports | Microscopic (histologic) description | Microscopic (histologic) images | Positive stains | Differential diagnosis

-Cite this page: Nevoid melanoma.
-PathologyOutlines.com website. http://www.pathologyoutlines.com/topic/skintumormelanocyticnevoidmelanoma.html.
-Accessed February 22nd, 2017.
+Cite this page: Hale CS.
+Nevoid melanoma.
+PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/skintumormelanocyticnevoidmelanoma.html.
+Accessed July 24th, 2021.

 - Synonym: "verrucous pseudonevoid melanoma"